-

 Recreational Sports

 - All currently enrolled Texas A&M students (with some exceptions) are automatically Rec members.
-All you need is your student ID to utilize the Student Recreation Center, the Polo Road Rec Center, and other Rec Sports facilities.
+All you need is your student ID to utilize the Student Recreation Center, Polo Road Rec Center, Southside Rec Center, Penberthy Rec Sports Complex, and other Rec Sports facilities.
 Guest passes for visitors are available for purchase.
 Persons with disabilities are invited to contact Member Services to inquire about accommodations.
+We encourage individuals to download the Rec Sports app from the Apple App Store and Google Play.

 - The Student Recreation Center is Texas A&M Rec Sports’ flagship facility.
-With more than 400,000 square feet of indoor recreation space, the facility offers a variety of areas including an extensive strength and conditioning room, an indoor walking/jogging track, handball/racquetball courts, and indoor courts for soccer, basketball, volleyball, and badminton.
-It also offers an indoor rock climbing facility, a bouldering wall, outdoor basketball and sand volleyball courts, dance/activity rooms, and a world-class natatorium featuring a dive pool, instructional pool, and the Cain outdoor pool.
-Facilities may also be used on a drop-in basis except when reserved for classes or university functions.
+With more than 500,000 square feet of recreation space, the facility offers a variety of areas including an extensive strength and conditioning room, indoor walking/jogging track, handball/racquetball courts, and indoor courts for soccer, basketball, volleyball, and badminton.
+It also offers an indoor rock climbing facility, bouldering wall, outdoor basketball and sand volleyball courts, dance/activity rooms, free day-use lockers, locker rooms, and a world-class natatorium featuring a dive pool, lap pool, instructional pool, and the Cain outdoor pool.
+Facilities may be used on a drop-in basis except when reserved for classes or university functions.

-- The Polo Road Rec Center, located on Polo Road near University Drive, allows easier access to students on main campus.
-It has about 28,000 square feet with strength and conditioning space, a fitness/multipurpose room, lockers, towel service, and changing areas.
+- The Polo Road Rec Center, located on Polo Road near University Drive, is approximately 28,000 square feet with a large strength and conditioning space that includes an indoor turf area, a multipurpose room for group fitness classes, free day-use lockers, and locker rooms.

-- Rec Sports also offers aquatics classes, group exercise and specialty classes, boot camps, personal and small group training, intramural sports, the Texas A&M Sport Clubs program, Outdoor Adventures, and the Walk of Champions brick campaign.
+- Rec Sports also offers aquatics classes, group exercise and specialty classes, boot camps, personal and small group training, intramural sports, sport clubs, and outdoor adventures.

 Speech and Debate Team